pjritee/pl_search/README.md

 ## Version History

+* 1.3
+  - Add DetPred (deterministic predicate)
+  - Update top-level docstring
 * 1.2
-  - improve efficiency of Loop
+  - Improve efficiency of Loop
 * 1.1
   - Add Disjunction
-  - fix bug - not untrailing on execute success
+  - Fix bug - not untrailing on execute success
 * 1.0
   - Major rewrite of Pred to simplify the programmers task.
   - The addition of predicate conjunction, looping and once
-  - re-factoring of Engine.
+  - Re-factoring of Engine.
 * 0.1
   - Initial release.